The Salvator Mundi

 Summary of the Mona Lisa’s Significance

-The Mona Lisa is a pivotal work by Leonardo da Vinci, showcasing his mastery of art and innovative techniques.
+The Mona Lisa is a pivotal work by Leonardo da Vinci.
+It showcases his mastery of art and innovative techniques.

 Painted in the early 16th century, this portrait has become the most famous piece in the world.
 Her mysterious smile and gaze have sparked endless discussions and interpretations, drawing viewers to the Louvre in Paris, where she is displayed.